kingparra/hpfp/08_-_recursion/outline.rst

     * f1.
 Shows the type signature for ``dividedBy``.

   * p3.
-"Instead of havin all the types labeled Integer we can instead do:"
+"Instead of having all the types labeled Integer we can instead do:"

     * f2.
 Shows type aliases ``Numerator``, ``Denominator``, and ``Quotient`` in the type signature for ``dividedBy``.